nihardalal/cocoa_lsst_y1_SPk/README.md

     # Gelman-Rubin R-1 on std deviations
     Rminus1_cl_stop: 0.15

-For most applications, these settings are overkill (except when computing some tension and goodness of fit metrics).
+For most applications, these settings are overkill, except when computing some tension and goodness of fit metrics.
 Please adjust these settings to your needs.